The Maier Museum of Art

 sculpture: a three-dimensional work of art

-sketch: an unstudied or spontaneous drawing or painting usually used as a draft for a finished painting or sculpture
+sketch: an unstudied or spontaneous drawing or painting usually used as a draft for a finished painting or sculpture.
+A scale model made for a sculpture or other 3D work is called a maquette.

 still-life: a picture consisting predominantly of a grouping of objects